EA’s back in NBA Live ’08 to show us why they own the court!

 Quick-strike ballhandling is in essence simply an improved way for players to move the ball and move with the ball.
 Your player’s dribbling is handled with the right analog stick, moving the stick left or right to switch hands like an NBA pro.
 With EA’s improved branching animations combined with the new ballhandling mechanic you now have the opportunity to explode from anywhere on the court.
 This results in players that are more organic and fluid than ever before and more options than ever for taking it to the rim.

 The development team at EA Canada, working with former Nuggets player Kiki Vandeweghe, has made post play one of the most exciting parts of the game thanks to the new own the paint system.
 As producers put it, every match up in the paint in NBA Live 08 should be like a chess match, where one-on-one matches are won and lost on every possession, all determined by the creativity and drive of the players.
 Using the analog sticks (which also drive the ballhandling moves), players fall into a game of moves and countermoves with hundreds of different moves much akin to a game of cat-and-mouse.
-Fake shots and spins will make all the difference between a win and a loss when it comes to the paint system-you can fake a spin with the B button during a one-on-one match up.
+Fake shots and spins will make all the difference between a win and a loss when it comes to the paint system-you can fake a spin with the push of a button during a one-on-one match up.
 All of NBA Live’s new moves are contextually driven so there are no longer the awkward lay-ups from twenty feet from the hoop.
 Now NBA has all the right moves at the right times.

 Everyone is sure to find their favorite post moves in the 2008 edition however, the days of pulling your favorite tricks again and again are over.
 Now the game’s AI will stuff you if you try to dunk every time you try to take it to the basket.
 The collision detection has been improved, making the game seem more like the real world than a virtual one.
 There’s also a defensive help button that can be used to keep your player locked on his opponent or switch to the next player that takes the ball.
 This takes away some of the challenge of trying to beat your opponent with pure skill.
 This should open the game to a wider audience, those of us like me who’ve never gained mastery over their virtual hoop shooting abilities.